 Guest post by Justin Deol.

-Effectively reading your textbook is like creating a drawing.
+Effectively reading your textbook is a lot like drawing a picture.

-The next step is to fill in the outline with some details.
+The next step is adding some details to your outline.
 This is done by actively reading the textbook.
-The final step is to reflect over what you just learned.
-This is equivalent to outlining the drawing in black marker and colouring it in.
+The final step is to reflect on what you just learned.
+This is equivalent to outlining the drawing in black marker and coloring it in.

 So, the 3 steps to effectively and efficiently read or study from a textbook are:

-Now, you have set up the boundaries of your reading session.
+By this step, you have determined the boundaries of your reading session.
 You have an outline.
-The next step is to fill in the details.
-You do this by reading actively.
-Here are sometips for being an active reader:
+The next step is to fill in the details with active reading.

-- Read in small chunks of only a few pages or a sub-section at a time.
+- Read in small chunks, only a few pages or a sub-section at a time.

-- Highlight keywords.
-Try to be as minimalistic with your highlighting as possible.
+- Highlight key words.
+Be as minimalistic with your highlighting as possible.

 - Take notes on key topics using the Cornell method.

 It’s time to finalize the drawing.
-Textbook reading requires sequential understanding.
-What do I mean by that?
-Usually, you have to understand one section before moving on to the next.
+Textbook reading requires sequential understanding, meaning you typically have to understand one section before you can move on to the next.

-This is because the next section builds upon the knowledge gained in the last one.
+This is because the next section builds upon the knowledge gained in the previous one.
 Therefore, it’s a good idea to reflect on what you learned after reading each section.
 Again, explain what you just read out loud.
 Try to use simple language.
-If you have any gaps in your knowledge, it’s a good idea to fill them in before moving on to the next section.
-Quick reminder: when I say section I am referring to the small amount of pages or sub-section you have chosen to read.
-For example, let’s say a textbook chapter has 10 pages of dense information.
-I would read two, then reflect before moving on to the next two.
-Another great way to reflect on what you learned is to solve:
+If you find any gaps in your knowledge, fill them in before moving on to the next section.

 Question #1: Reading a textbook takes a lot of time.
 I don’t have the time.
 What should I do?